waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Problem:** My `path_and_execute` tool has failed repeatedly, causing movement blockages and wasted turns.
 My approach of fixing bugs reactively is inefficient.
 - **Solution:** I must adopt a proactive, test-driven approach to tool development.
 - **New Principle:** Before relying on a complex tool for a critical task, I must first build and use diagnostic tools to verify its core logic.
 For pathfinding, this means creating a tool to visualize the algorithm's understanding of the map.
 This will allow me to identify and fix logical errors in a controlled way, rather than discovering them through trial-and-error during gameplay.
-- **Correction (Turn 26941):** My previous diagnoses of my pathfinding tools being faulty were incorrect.
+- **Correction (Turn 26941 & 27961):** My previous diagnoses of my pathfinding tools being faulty were incorrect.
 The tools were functioning as designed.
-The errors stemmed from my misinterpretation of the output and incorrect manual pathing attempts.
+The errors stemmed from my misinterpretation of the output, incorrect manual pathing attempts, and failure to investigate in-game obstacles.
 This highlights the critical need to trust my tools and carefully verify my own actions before assuming a tool is broken.

 ## Tool Development Notes (Self-Critique)
 - **Critique on Hardcoded Menu Navigation:** Relying on a hardcoded sequence of button presses for menu navigation is extremely brittle and prone to failure if the menu state is not exactly as predicted.
 This design is inefficient. **Action:** Perform menu navigation manually until a more robust, screen-aware solution can be developed.

+## Agent/Tool Ideas
+- **Exploration Strategist Agent:** An agent that takes the map XML and a list of unseen tiles as input and suggests the most promising area to explore next.
+This could help prioritize exploration when I'm unsure where to go.

 # Appendix: Solved Puzzles & Lessons Learned